teammanfred/redm-resources/redm-rdr2-client/README.md

 ## Install Red Dead Redemption 2

-You are going to need the **full version** of *Red Dead Redemption 2*.
-Buying and installing *Red Dead Online* is **not** going to work.
+You may need the **full version** of *Red Dead Redemption 2*.
+Buying and installing *Red Dead Online* **may not** work.
+Players have reported different outcomes, it's probably safest to buy the full game.

-Make sure the game start and works before proceeding.
+Make sure the game starts and works before proceeding.
 When launching *RedM* you will always need to have the *Rockstar Games Launcher* running, probably because it handles Digital Rights Management nonsense.

 ## Install RedM